 Foundation Course Coordinator

-As a Musical Director, James worked on shows including Godspell, Boogie Nights, Footloose, Grease, Bare, Sunshine On Leith and Elegies for Angels Punks and Raging Queens.
+As Musical Director, James has worked on Sunshine On Leith, Footloose, Grease, Bare, Boogie Nights and Elegies for Angels, Punks and Raging Queens.

-As a Choreographer, James has worked on the Scottish premieres of Bonnie & Clyde and Soho Cinders, as well as Children Of Eden, American Idiot, Rock Of Ages and Aida.
+As Choreographer, James has worked on the Scottish Premieres of Bonnie & Clyde and Soho Cinders as well as Children Of Eden, American Idiot, Rock of Ages and Aida.

 Trained in Ballet, Jazz, Contemporary, and Tap (American and Irish) at Annette’s School of Dance (Quarteira, Portugal), Luis was qualified for and competed in the Dance World Cup 2011 (Paris, France), and had his choreography qualified for the two following Dance World Cups (Villach, Austria and Brighton, England).

 Following that, he did the first two years of his BA in Dance at Escola Superior de Dança (Lisbon, Portugal), and the final year at Codarts University of the Arts (Rotterdam, Netherlands), where he had the opportunity to learn from internationally renowned teachers and choreographers, completing his BA in 2015.